santoshganti/CS640Assignment1/docs/README.md

 ## Discussion

-Method and Results:

-Conclusions Based on your discussion, what are your conclusions?
-What is your main message?

 The accuracy of this model is 94% and this accuracy rate common among neural networks with one hidden layer.